mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - On bend of road, 28th May :- [7625735](https://www.fixmystreet.com/report/7625735)
 - Pothole in the middle of the road where ever vehicle hits it, including the D Bus, 28th May :- [7625545](https://www.fixmystreet.com/report/7625545)
 - Bangs when driven over, 27th May :- [7625237](https://www.fixmystreet.com/report/7625237)
-- Whole street in very bad condition but worse on the left hand side when facing the park raised tarmac, 27th May :- [7625119](https://www.fixmystreet.com/report/7625119)
-- Verge foliage has completely blocked access to the PROW, 27th May :- [7625117](https://www.fixmystreet.com/report/7625117)

 <!-- fix_marker ends -->